My Employer Did Not Report My Injury - What Next?

 Although your employer is responsible for reporting injuries at work, it is in your best interest to be on the lookout for employers that may try to defer that responsibility and therefore cheat you of the compensation you rightly deserve.
 Learn how to complain about your boss without getting fired.

-DoNotPay will help you file an incident report anonymously or otherwise to help eliminate all discomfort from the situation.
+DoNotPay will help you report an injury anonymously and help eliminate all discomfort from the process.
 You can easily do this through a few steps:

 1. Open DoNotPay in your web browser and select the Anonymous HR Complaint service.